 The German professor Richard Martin Willstätter was a pioneer in his field.
-He succeeded for the first time in a complete clarification of the constitution and synthesis of the natural substance cocaine.
-He also worked intensively on naturally occurring dyes such as chlorophyll, hemoglobin and anthocyanins.
-For this excellent work Willstätter received the Nobel Prize in Chemistry in 1915.
+For the first time, he succeeded in completely elucidating the constitution and synthesizing the natural substance cocaine.
+He also worked intensively on naturally occurring pigments such as chlorophyll, hemoglobin and anthocyanins.
+For this outstanding work, Willstätter received the Nobel Prize in Chemistry in 1915.
 In 1924 and 1925 Willstätter was President of the German Chemical Society, the predecessor organization of today's GDCh.

 Professor Dmitri Gelman is an organic chemist at the Hebrew University of Jerusalem, Israel.
 Gelman studies the interaction between the structure and reactivity of organometallic compounds.
 He has set his focus in the area of the pincer complexes.
 He researches these as catalysts for hydrogen transfer reactions and for dehydrogenation reactions of formic acid and hydrogenation of CO 2.